-In 2014, German imports from Cyprus remained modest, with goods worth only EUR 15.1 million being imported from January to May 2014.
-At the same time, German exports to Cyprus grew from EUR 122.9 million in the period January to May 2013, to EUR 140.9 million in the same period in 2014, a 13 per cent rise compared with the same period in the previous year.
+In 2014 German imports from Cyprus remained modest, with goods worth only EUR 32.4 million being imported from January to November.
+At the same time, German exports to Cyprus grew from EUR 287.2 million in the period January to November 2013, to EUR 323.7 million in the same period in 2014, an 11 per cent rise compared with the same period the previous year.

-According to Germany Trade & Invest (GTAI) figures as of May 2014, Germany’s principal exports to Cyrus in 2013 included electronic goods (10.9 per cent of total imports), chemical products (9.2 per cent), motor vehicles and vehicle parts (9.2 per cent), food (7.9 per cent), machinery (4.1 per cent) and non-ferrous metals (3.3 per cent).
-In the tourist industry, an important sector for Cyprus, Germany ranked fifth from January to July 2014 with some 43,000 visitors, after the United Kingdom (478,100 visitors), Russia (approximately 372,500), Sweden (59,700) and Greece (57,900).
 There is especially close cooperation between Cyprus and Germany in the shipping sector, which is based in Limassol.
-This sector accounts for more than 7 per cent of the country’s GDP.
+This sector accounts for more than seven per cent of the country’s GDP.
 Cyprus operates the world’s tenth largest fleet (currently numbering 2,400 vessels).
 The shipping industry provides some 4,500 onshore jobs and employs approximately 55,000 seafarers.

 The banking, financial services (and related) sectors are disproportionately important to Cyprus’ economy.
 Following the memorandum of understanding between Cyprus and the Troika (EU Commission, International Monetary Fund and European Central Bank) on ways to overcome the economic and financial crisis, the country’s financial sector is undergoing a process of restructuring and consolidation, shrinking considerably in size.
 There are no German banks with branches in Cyprus.